Professional Development Grants: Dorothy Stout Grants

 Awards of $750 will be made annually in three categories: Community College Faculty, Community College Student, and K-12 Educator.
 Award winners will also be given a one-year membership to the National Association of Geoscience Teachers including these member benefits!

-You may submit your materials via our online form or send them to:
+You may submit your materials via our online proposal form or send them to:

 Dottie Stout Professional Development Grants